onera/Cassiopee/Connector/doc2/source/Connector.rst

 .. py:function:: Connector.PyTree.connectNearMatch(t, ratio=2, tol=1.e-6, dim=3)

-    detect and set all near-matching windows, even partially in a zone node, a list of zone nodes or a complete pyTree.
+    Detect and set all near-matching windows, even partially in a zone node, a list of zone nodes or a complete pyTree.
     A 'UserDefinedData' node is set, with the PointRangeDonor, the Transform and NMRatio nodes providing information for the opposite zone.
     .. warning:: connectMatch must be applied first if matching windows exist.